17451k/clade/README.rst

 - *which* - path to an executable file that was executed as a result of this command.

-It should be noted that all other functionality available in Clade use *cmds.txt* file as input.
+..
+It should be noted that all other functionality available in Clade use
+.. *cmds.txt* file as input.
-Due to this you do not need to rebuild your project every time you want to use it - you can just use previously generated *cmds.txt* file.
+..
+Due to this you do not need to rebuild your project every time you want
+.. to use it - you can just use previously generated *cmds.txt* file.

 Parsing of intercepted commands
 -------------------------------

+Build command intercepting is performed internally by the *clade* command, so in most cases you do not need to thing about it.
 Once build commands are intercepted they can be parsed to search for input and output files, and options.
 Currently there are *extensions* in Clade for parsing following commands: